circlesland/omo-legacy/.github/ISSUE_TEMPLATE/challenge-new-dream.md

 - I am responsible for ... #

 ___
 **WHERE NEXT?
-Accept or reject the implemented upgrade proposals, based on its ability to incrementally improve the original pursued gainful experiences**
+Accept or reject the implemented upgrades, based on its ability to incrementally improve the original pursued gainful experiences**

-_Link your proposals (pull-requests)_
+_Link your upgrades (pull-requests)_

 1) I implemented ...